 Kristina L. Wahl joined The Barra Foundation as a Program Officer in 2010 and became President in 2013.
 Prior to joining Barra, she worked at The Pew Charitable Trusts as a Program Officer and spent three years as the Managing Director of Development and Marketing at the Transitional Work Corporation.
 After graduating from La Salle University, she joined the Vincentian Service Corps and served as a volunteer at Covenant House in New York City.
 Following that formative experience, Kristina earned an MPP from Harvard’s Kennedy School of Government.
 She currently serves on the Boards of the Philanthropy Network of Greater Philadelphia and the Center for Health Care Strategies.

 Laura A. Williamson was most recently the Chief Operating Officer for Glenmede, a privately-held investment and wealth management firm.
 In this role she was responsible for business management functions including finance, human resources, technology, client servicing support and operations.
 Today she remains an avid traveler exploring culture and natural beauty around the world from her Philadelphia home base.
-Laura also serves on the Board and Finance Committee for the Stoneleigh Foundation.
+Laura also serves on the Board and Finance Committee for the Stoneleigh Foundation and the Investment Committee for the Educational Commission for Foreign Medical Graduates.
 She is a past-president of the Board for Philadelphia Futures and was a lead director in the merger with White Williams Scholars and the subsequent strategic planning process.
 She is a graduate of Bucknell University and The Wharton School of the University of Pennsylvania.